telefonicaid/iotagent-node-lib/doc/admin.md

 if this flag is activated, the IoTAgent will not capture global exception, thus dying upon any unexpected error.

-#### `singleConfigurationMode`

-enables the Single Configuration mode for backwards compatibility (see description in the Overview).
-Default to false.

 #### `timestamp`

 if this flag is activated: